Lille Strandstræde 10: 1860 census

+1880 census

 The property was home to 20 residents at the 1880 census.
-Nils Johnsen, a bar owner, resided on the ground floor with his wife Henrete!! [henriette??]
+Nils Johnsen, a bar owner, resided on the ground floor with his wife Henrete [Henriette??]
 Wilhelmine Johnsen (née Petersen), their six-year-old son Karl Martin Johnsen and two maids.
 Anton Bertinius Stilsig and Nikoline Stilsig, a young married couple (no profession mentioned in the census records), resided on the first floor with their three-year-old son Hans Johan Halvor Stilsig.
 Vilhelmine Theresia Christiansen, a widow, resided in the rear wing with her eight children (aged two to 16).
 Ernst Eleviro Lenartson, a mate (sturmand), and seven men seeking employment as sailors were also resident on the ground floor of the rear wing.
 Ole Jensen, cook for a man in Amaliegade, resided on the first floor of the rear wing with his wife Anna Jensen.

 Architecture

 The building has three stories over a raised cellar.
 The front side is four bays wide and constructed in brick.
 It owes its current appearance to an adaption undertaken by Jens Peter Christian Hassing in 1888 with blind balustrades under the windows on the first floor.

 The rear side of the building is constructed with timber framing.
 A half-timbered nine-bay side wing extends from the rear side of the building and is again attached to a half-timbered rear wing.